 In our work to increase public understanding of science, we collaborate with many partners and uphold the highest possible standards of scientific and journalistic integrity.
 We do not sensationalize, cherry-pick, or misrepresent the research reports.
 We do not report pseudoscience or mistake correlation for causation.
 We source peer-reviewed academic journals and follow the Code of Ethics of the Society of Professional Journalists.

-Also, don’t forget to sign up for the weekly digest and get Science Connected Magazine highlights delivered to your inbox.
+Before you go, don’t forget to sign up for the weekly digest and get Science Connected Magazine highlights delivered to your inbox.
 It’s free, we won’t spam you or sell your information, and you can unsubscribe any time.
 Just hit the subscribe button below.